Page cover

 Player-Specific Thoughts

-You can send thoughts to specific players:
+You can send thoughts to specific players in several ways:

 From a Client Script